zowe/docs-site/docs/user-guide/generate-certificates.md

         - 12.34.56.78
 ```

+**Tips:** To get the san IP address, you could run `ping dvipa.my-company.com` in your terminal.

-To assist with updating `zowe.yaml`, the values to generate a certificate are included in the section beginning with`[# >>>> Certificate setup scenario 1](https://github.com/zowe/zowe-install-packaging/blob/60bc4b44ecd502fcec640fbb9e2874e9d56e826a/example-zowe.yaml#L97)`.
+To assist with updating `zowe.yaml`, the values to generate a certificate are included in the section beginning with [# >>>> Certificate setup scenario 1](https://github.com/zowe/zowe-install-packaging/blob/60bc4b44ecd502fcec640fbb9e2874e9d56e826a/example-zowe.yaml#L97).
 Other certificate scenarios lower down in the `zowe.yaml` file are commented out.

 ### Run the command to generate a PKCS12 keystore

-The `zwe init certificate` command generates a certificate based on `zowe.yaml` values in the `zowe.setup.certificate` section.
-These certificate values used at runtime are referenced in the  `zowe.certificate` section in the `zowe.yaml` file.
-Specify `--update-config` for the `zwe` command.
-This setting updates the runtime `zowe.certificates` section to reference the generated certificate generated from the `zowe.setup.certificate`.
+After you configure the `zowe.yaml`, follow the procedure to generate the certificate.

+1. Log in to your system.
+In this example, run `ssh dvipa.my-company.com` with your password.

+2. Run the following command in the directory with this `zowe.yaml` in terminal to generate the certificate and update the configuration values in `zowe.yaml`.

+`zwe init certificate -c ./zowe.yaml --update-config`

-The following command output shows the generation of a PKCS12 keystore using the default values, and has the following associated artifacts:
+3. The following command output shows the generation of a PKCS12 keystore using the default values, and has the following associated artifacts:

 **Note:**
 Some detailed output messages have been omitted.